edgiardina/Plugin.Maui.NativeCalendar/README.md

 ## API Usage

 `Plugin.Maui.NativeCalendar` provides the `NativeCalendar` class that displays a native calendar view in your .NET MAUI app.

+The calendar view on iOS is implemented using `UICalendarView`.
+NOTE: iOS requires a declared height for the NativeCalendarView to appear.

+The calendar view on Android is implemented using `CalendarView` from the Android Widgets library

 ### Permissions